jarayl/cs-124/README.md

 # CS 124

 Proof based DSA course taken at Harvard Spring 2024.
-Hired as a teaching fellow for Spring 2025.
+Selected as a teaching fellow for Spring 2025.